Rules and Procedures

 1.1.
 The Econometric Society

-The Econometric Society is an international society for the advancement of economic theory in its relation to statistics and mathematics.
+The Econometric Society (the “Society”) is an international society for the advancement of economic theory in its relation to statistics and mathematics.
 Founded in 1930, the Society was incorporated in 2012 in Delaware as a non-stock, non-profit corporation.
 According to Article 1 of the original Constitution, which now appears in Article II, Section 1 (b) of the By-Laws, its main objective is to promote studies that aim at a unification of the theoretical-quantitative and empirical-quantitative approach to economic problems and that are penetrated by constructive and rigorous thinking similar to that which has come to dominate in the natural sciences.
 The Society operates as a completely disinterested, scientific organization without political, social, financial, or nationalistic bias.

-This document contains a detailed description of the rules and procedures of the Society in accordance with its By-Laws.
-Any changes within the provisions of the Rules and Procedures must be approved by the Executive Committee and ratified by simple majority of the Council.
-Any changes in the By-Laws must be approved by the Council and ratified by a two-thirds majority of the voting Fellows.
+This document contains a detailed description of the rules and procedures of the Society in accordance with its By-Laws (the “Rules and Procedures”).
+Any changes within the provisions of the Rules and Procedures must be approved by the Executive Committee (as defined in Section 1.6) and ratified by simple majority of the Council (as defined in Section 1.5).
+Any changes in the By-Laws must be approved by the Council and ratified by a two-thirds (2/3) majority of Active Fellows (as defined in Section 1.2.2).

 1.2.
 Members